Key Takeaways:

 There are other resources available, too.
 ZenQMS QA Specialist Olivia Dattner suggests using the 21 CFR Part 11 guidance as a starting point.
 21 CFR Part 11 (and its European counterpart, Annex 11) is a set of regulations that apply to electronic records and signatures to ensure their security, authenticity, and confidentiality.
 For companies in the life sciences space, choosing an eQMS that satisfies the requirements of 21 CFR Part 11 compliance is the foundation on which to build all future quality processes.

 Once you’ve determined your URS, the next step is to complete User Acceptance Testing (UAT).
-This is the bulk of the eQMS validation process and involves taking your requirements and testing them individually against the capabilities of the eQMS to make sure it’s the right fit.
+UAT is the bulk of the eQMS validation process and involves taking your requirements and testing them individually against the capabilities of the eQMS to make sure it’s the right fit.
 This is a critical step, because there’s no way of determining if your requirements are valid unless you have some way of testing them.

-Requirement Description: |
+| Requirement Description: |

-The eQMS shall notify users of coming due/past due assignments and training. |
+| The eQMS shall notify users of coming due/past due assignments and training. |

-Test Script: |
+| Test Script: |

-Log into the eQMS with username and password |
+| Log into the eQMS with username and password |

-From the “Notifications” tab, select the preferred time and frequency of notifications |
+| From the “Notifications” tab, select the preferred time and frequency of notifications |

-In your email inbox, verify you have received a notification (based on your preferences.) |
+| In your email inbox, verify you have received a notification (based on your preferences.) |

-Once you’ve completed the UAT, you can determine whether the eQMS you’ve chosen is fit-for-purpose.
-If your requirements pass the test, you’re in good shape.
-If not, you’ll have to determine how those failures affect your operation.
 If there’s a low level of risk associated with the failed requirements, you might be okay, as not everything can be a priority.
 But if the risk is high – the system isn’t 21 CFR part 11 compliant, for example – you might want to go with another quality management system, in which case you’re back to square one.

 You’ll also be able to share your completed UAT results with anyone, including stakeholders, regulating bodies, and sponsors, and prove to them that the system you chose is fit-for-purpose.

 For many who are new to eQMS validation, the process can seem overwhelming.
 That’s why some vendors will provide complimentary validation materials like UAT templates and pre-written scripts to help make the process easier.
-Additionally, some vendors will also provide verified, automated UAT to alleviate the strain even further, again, at no additional cost, (wink, wink).

-Continuing with a risk-based approach
+Revalidating quality management software with a risk-based approach

 Like it or not, eQMS software validation is not a “set it and forget it” operation.
 As Olivia stresses, “It’s the regulated company’s responsibility to establish and continue to monitor their own requirements.”